 Although not necessary, you can also serve them with a vegetable side dish, such as Chinese Garlic Green Beans.

 I also love to top this dish with some flavorful toppings.
 Try serving it with some roasted sesame seeds or scallions / spring onions on top.

 Extra veggies: Add some water chestnuts, shredded carrots or cabbage, sugar snap peas, peppers or leeks if you want to add some more vegetbales to the dish.

-Spicy chicken and broccoli: For a spicy version, add a diced chili or ½ tsp red pepper flakes, or both.
+Spicy chicken and broccoli: For a spicy version, add a diced chili or ½ teaspoon red pepper flakes, or both.

 Vegetarian: Substitute the chicken for canned chickpeas if you prefer a vegetarian version of the dish.

 Leftover instant pot chicken and broccoli can be stored in a sealed container in a refrigerator for up to 3 days, or frozen for up to 3 months.

 Thaw frozen leftovers in a refrigerator overnight.
 Then, heat the dish up for a few minutes in a pot on the stove top, or in a microwave, and serve it warm.

 You might also like these recipes

 - Instant Pot Frozen Chicken Breast